eclipse-velocitas/velocitas-docs/content/en/docs/about/_index.md

 ## Solution

-Writing Vehicle App in a **vehicle independent** way by using a vehicle API, container technology and a pre-configured project setup​
+Writing Vehicle App in a **vehicle independent** way by using a standardized vehicle API, container technology and a pre-configured project setup​

 - **Speeds up** the development by **reducing complexity**